davidizzle/GSoC-Dagger.jl-Blog/README.md

     imgarray = Dagger.@spawn push_aux_TLS(frame)
 end
 ```

 There is naturally no way to show, in this blog, streaming video output.
-It was hence necessary to take a finite video and accumulate the frames in an array at the end of the streaming DAG, to be converted into a video.
+It was hence necessary to take a finite video and accumulate the frames in an array at the end of the streaming DAG, which can then be converted into an output video.
-We performed this for a number of videos, and the results are shown below.
+We performed this for a number of files  — either greying out, blurring, or applying odd filtering — the results of which are shown below.

 #### Video 1: Woman walking dogs

-The video was greyed out.

 [Original video](https://www.youtube.com/shorts/ERhf95tULUo)
 [Greyed out video](https://www.youtube.com/shorts/7SZULHj8r6c)